shahbaz17/javascript-bits/README.md

 ```
 Things that you would have noticed:
 - A single space surrounding ```=``` is a good practice
-- Indentation: This is a tricky part, sometimes I do, sometimes I don't.
+- Alignment: This is a tricky part, sometimes I do, sometimes I don't.
 Check the next section.
 - Semicolons?
 Seriously?
 I don't have much time in adding semicolons when I am just declaraing variables, gives a clean look to my code.
 - Variable names should be small, concise and precise, `itMakesNoSenseInHavingALargeVariableName`